-Paid up Capital (INR) Equity Share Capital ₹ 469.55 crores Total Turnover (INR) ₹4,150.14 crores Total profit / (Loss) after taxes (INR) ₹ (104.99) Crores Total Spending on Corporate Social Responsibility (CSR) as percentage of profitafter tax (%) As the average net profit of the Company during theprevious three financial years was negative, it was not mandated to spend any amount on CSR during 2020-2021.
-The Company has however voluntarily incurred expenses of ₹ 0.75 Crores List of activities in which expenditure inabove has been incurred:- on certain social initiatives.
-The Company's efforts have focused on followingareas: a) Education b) Health and medical facilities c) Women empowerment/ Skill Enhancement d) Rural development
+DECTION D. THE MINISTER DE TAILE OF THE COMM ANT Paid up Capital (INR) Equity Share Capital ₹ 469,55 grores Total Turnover (INR) ₹4,150.14 crores Total profit / (Loss) after taxes (INR) ₹ (104,99) Crores Total Spending on Corporate Social Responsibility (CSR) as percentage of profitafter tax (%) As the average net profit of the Company during the previous three financial years was negative, it was not mandated to spend any amount on CSR during 2020-2021.
+The Company has however voluntarily incurred expenses of ₹ 0.75 Crores on certain social initiatives.
+List of activities in which expenditure inabove has been incurred:- Company of the Compan a) Education b) Health and medical facilities c) Women empowerment/ Skill Enhancement d) Rural development.